wave-yoong/my-first-MD/README.md

     ![현대카드 챗봇 예시](https://github.com/wave-yoong/my-first-MD/blob/main/Hyundai%20card%20chatbot.png?raw=true)

         *Hyundai Card provides its own chatbot in their application.
-Users can ask some simple questions of customer services,
+Users can ask some simple questions of customer services, or get some information about the card product or related notices.*

     - **Hybrid** chatbot: A combination of rule-based and AI-based chatbots, hybrid chatbots handle simple responses using rule-based logic and more complex queries with AI-based processing. [^10]
         - This approach offers both flexibility and control, making it suitable for customer service applications in businesses.